 The Charles W. and Norma C. Carroll Gallery is located at 927 3rd Avenue, inside the Visual Arts Center downtown.
 Charlie and Norma Carroll are two of the coolest people you will ever meet.
 I think it is fitting there is a cool gallery named after them.
 This new gallery showcases the work of students.
 It is one of the galleries under Marshall’s sphere of influence.
 Other galleries include Galary 842 and the Birke Gallery — both of which usually have collections worth seeing.

 There is a small bar on the corner of 6th Ave and 8th Street that showcases up-and-coming bands and performers .
 Between Thursday and Sunday nights late, you can usually see and hear all kinds of music styles for a small cover charge.
 Not your thing?
 You should still go and get your picture taken there.
-The V Club is a rite of passage for all young people in the region.
+Formerly known as the V Club, this place is a right of passage for people living in this area.

 56. See LaFontaine’s Tobacco and Wine Shop